 https://www.facebook.com/business/help/651294705016616.
 You can object to the recording by the Facebook Pixel and the use of your data for displaying Facebook Ads.
 In order to set which types of advertisements are displayed to you within Facebook, you can access the site set up by Facebook and follow the instructions there for use-based advertising:

 https://www.facebook.com/settings?tab=ads.
 The settings occur platform-independently, i.e. they are adopted for all devices, such as desktop computers or mobile devices.
-In order to prevent the recording of your data using the Facebook Pixel on our website, please click on the following link:
+To prevent tracking on our site through the Facebook Pixel please visit our

 With the following details, we are informing you about the contents of our newsletter, as well as the registration, delivery and statistical evaluation procedure and your objection rights.
 By subscribing to our newsletter, you are declaring your consent to the receipt and the described procedures.